cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/aws.md

   * `HealthCheckProtocol`: String.
 The protocol the load balancer uses when performing health checks on targets.
   * `HealthCheckPort`: String.
 The port the load balancer uses when performing health checks on targets.

-For more information, and possible keyword arguments, see: [ELB V2 Target Group:create_target_group](http://boto3.readthedocs.io/en/latest/reference/services/elbv2.html#ElasticLoadBalancingv2.Client.create_target_group)
+For more information, and possible keyword arguments, see: [ELB V2 TargetGroup:create_target_group](http://boto3.readthedocs.io/en/latest/reference/services/elbv2.html#ElasticLoadBalancingv2.Client.create_target_group)

 **Operations**